PCDI Programming and Support Fund to Assist with Diversity Work

 Diversity, as a concept, describes an inclusive community of people with varied human characteristics, ideas, and world views related, but not limited, to race, ethnicity, sexual orientation, gender, religion, color, creed, national origin, age, disabilities, socio-economic status, life experiences, geographical region, or ancestry.
 Diversity in concept expects the creation by institutions of a safe, supportive, and nurturing environment that honors and respects those differences.

 In an effort to create a strong and proactive Diversity Plan, the President’s Commission on Diversity and Inclusion hosted open forums and meetings on campus to discuss diversity in the Murray State community.
 On August 26, 2011 the Board of Regents received the Murray State University Diversity Plan approved the plan in principle.
 The Board further charge the President to develop a plan for implementation consistent with the University's normal operating procedures, as well as provide a progress report annually.
 The Diversity Plan is available for download.

 Kentucky Public Postsecondary Education Diversity Policy and Framework for Institution Diversity Plan Development is available for download.

-President’s Award for Diversity and Inclusion
+President’s Awards for Diversity and Inclusion

 The President's Commission on Diversity and Inclusion is pleased to announce the development of two new President's Awards for Diversity and Inclusion.
 Adding to the existing award, which is for faculty/exempt staff, the two new awards are for non-exempt staff and students.
 The purpose of these awards is to recognize institutional change agents who foster success for historically underrepresented populations, work through a lens of appreciation for diversity and advance an inclusive community for all at MSU.
 The guidelines are available for download.
 Please note the nomination deadline is the 3rd Tuesday of February.
-Contact the President's Commission on Diversity and Inclusion with questions.
+Contact the President's Commission on Diversity and Inclusion with question.